ivogeorg/ce-learning-progression-004-06-12/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

+1. Answer question 7.1.1.
+2. Answer question 7.1.2.
-1. Draw the circuit and show the calculations for case 7.2.1.1.
+3. Draw the circuit and show the calculations for case 7.2.1.1.
-2. Draw the circuit and show the calculations for case 7.2.1.2.
+4. Draw the circuit and show the calculations for case 7.2.1.2.
-3. Draw the circuit and show the calculations for case 7.2.1.3.
+5. Draw the circuit and show the calculations for case 7.2.1.3.
-4. Draw the circuit and show the calculations for case 7.2.1.4.
+6. Draw the circuit and show the calculations for case 7.2.1.4.
-5. Draw the circuit and show the calculations for case 7.2.1.5.
+7. Draw the circuit and show the calculations for case 7.2.1.5.
-6. Draw the circuit and show the calculations for case 7.2.1.6.
+8. Draw the circuit and show the calculations for case 7.2.1.6.
-7. Draw the circuit and show the calculations for case 7.2.1.7.
+9. Draw the circuit and show the calculations for case 7.2.1.7.
-8. Draw the circuit and show the calculations for case 7.2.1.8.
+10. Draw the circuit and show the calculations for case 7.2.1.8.
-9. Record a video of the operation of the circuit for 7.2.2.
+11. Record a video of the operation of the circuit for 7.2.2.
-10. Record a video of the operation of the circuit for 7.2.3, and include a narrative with explanation and analysis of its operation.
+12. Record a video of the operation of the circuit for 7.2.3, and include a narrative with explanation and analysis of its operation.

 ### Step 8: Multimeter